Aidan-McNay/fast-robots-docs/docs/lab3.rst

    The testing setup for two Time-of-Flight sensors and the IMU sensor, as seen in the wiring diagram

-We can then build on our previous code to log and send data in bulk.
+We can build on our previous code to log and send data in bulk.
-Here, I'm using the accelerometer attitude from the IMU, so we can visually see our perturbations without worrying about drift.

 .. code-block:: c++
    :caption: Data logging loop